intel/llvm/sycl/doc/extensions/experimental/sycl_ext_intel_esimd/sycl_ext_intel_esimd.md

 Explicit SIMD memory access interface is quite different from the standard SYCL memory access interface.
 It supports main SYCL's device memory representations:
 - USM pointers
+- SYCL accessors
   - 1D global accessors
+  - 1D local accessors
   - 2D image accessors

-but does not `support sycl::accessor` APIs other than constructors.
-E.g.
-`accessor::get_pointer()`, `accessor::operator []` are not supported and must
+Only small subset of `sycl::accessor` APIs is supported in ESIMD context:
+- accessor::accessor();
+- accessor::get_pointer(); // Supported only with the `-fsycl-esimd-force-stateless-mem` switch.
+- accessor::operator[]; // Supported only with the `-fsycl-esimd-force-stateless-mem` switch.

-not be used within ESIMD code.
-Instead, ESIMD provides special APIs to access memory through these memory objects.
+ESIMD provides special APIs to access memory through accessors.
+Those APIs accept an accessor object as a base reference to the addressed memory and additional offset operand(s) to work with accessed buffer or image.

 C/C++ dereference of an USM pointer is guaranteed to work for primitive types only, but not for `simd` types.
 The following code below will compile and might